 What Works in Mathebula’s Approach

-- Favors major FX pairs and gold — a classic mix for liquidity and clarity
+- Focuses on major FX pairs and gold to balance liquidity and interpretability

-- Typical result near $80 per trade over his holding period
+- Notes a typical result near $80 per trade over his holding period

 Potential Pitfalls to Watch